CDCgov/cfa-ring-vax-widget/README.md

   - Per-infection detection (aka "passive" detection, in which individuals identify their own symptoms)
     - % of infections identified in this way (in the absence of contact tracing)
-    - Distribution of times from exposure to detection
+    - Distribution of times from exposure to detection (or, equivalently, from exposure to symptom onset and from symptom onset to detection)
   - Contact tracing
     - % of first ring (contacts) identified
-    - Distribution of times from index exposure to contact identification (and what to do if this is unphysically short, i.e. before the contact would test positive)
+    - Distribution of times from index exposure to contact identification
+    - Time-varying performance of contact tracing (e.g., a simple assumption would be that all infected contacts immediately stop infecting, i.e., that the diagnostic test can identify infections with 100% sensitivity immediately after exposure and isolation is 100% effective)
-    - % of second ring (contacts of contacts) identified
+    - % of second ring (contacts of contacts) identified, distribution of times, etc.
-    - Distribution of times for second ring
-    - No third ring infections (i.e., contacts of contacts of contacts) can be detected via the index case
+    - Third ring, etc.
 - Implementation/initialization
   - Seed a single infection (e.g., exposed via travel)
-  - If we assume that there is no third ring contact tracing, then each undetected contact and contact-of-contact is equivalent to a new index infection.
-So then the frame of the simulation can be a single infection, contacts, and contacts-of-contacts.
+  - **_Open question_**: How to deal with multiple rings?
+    - What are the network implications of treating undetected infections as new index infections (with independent but identically distributed number of secondary infections)?
+    - How hard would it be to simulate contacts on a simple network?
 - Output/viz
   - Some discrete realizations, showing the timelines of events for individuals (e.g., how the different disease state periods line up in time)